burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 * [-flto](https://gcc.gnu.org/onlinedocs/gcc/Optimize-Options.html#index-flto): Turn on global program optimization (link-time optimization).
 LTO can help with aliasing, inlining theoretically, however, in practice, it is not always the case.

 ## Several Principles for Code Optimization
-* Sometimes recomputing is faster than saving/loading
+* Sometimes recomputing is faster than saving/loading.
-* Avoid branches inside the internal loop
+* Avoid branches inside the internal loop.
-* Use local variables to expose independent computations
+* Use local variables to expose independent computations.
-* You should decide what to use for function calculation or table of precomputed values
+* You should decide what to use for function calculation or table of precomputed values.
-* You can make several (independent) passes over a data structure or one combined pass
+* You can make several (independent) passes over a data structure or one combined pass.
-* Dense operations or operation that exploits sparsity
+* Dense operations or operation that exploits sparsity.

 These principles have been taken from a course [12] at Cornell University.